 As the sender, you can load a prepaid debit card with cash, and the receiver can withdraw the money using this card.
 It sounds simple enough, but this method comes with hefty activation and monthly fees, and it’s unlikely you’d be able to transfer a large amount of money.

-If you have physical cash that you need to send abroad, you can deposit it at a domestic, walk-in money transfer centre such as Western Union.
+If you have physical cash that you need to send abroad, you can deposit it at a domestic, walk-in money transfer centre.
 The domestic currency is converted to the local currency of the destination country and can be picked up by the recipient at a participating money transfer centre.

 How to choose a bank or foreign payment provider?

 When your international money transfer involves a large amount, your method of transfer needs to be as safe and secure as possible.
-Whichever firm you choose, ensure it’s registered and regulated by the FCA so you know your money is in safe hands.
+Whichever firm you choose, ensure it’s registered and regulated by the FCA.
 This means that the FCA will regularly ‘review how the firm engages with customers to check that they are being treated fairly during their relationship with the firm’.